ajv-validator/ajv/README.md

 It is the most efficient approach (in cases when the keyword logic can be expressed with another JSON-schema) because it is usually easy to implement and there is no extra function call during validation.

+The disadvantage of macro keywords is that you won't receive any keyword related error message if it fails (and you can't define custom errors for them).

-`range` and `exclusiveRange` keywords from the previous example defined with macro:
+Example. `range` and `exclusiveRange` keywords from the previous example defined with macro:

 ```
 ajv.addKeyword('range', { macro: function (schema, parentSchema) {